kariminf/aruudy/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-For more details about this license, check [LICENSE](./LICENSE) file